Rachel Jones, MA

 - Polyamory, non-monogamy, and other expansive relationship styles

 What is my approach to healing?

 My approach to healing explores the past to inform the present while fostering self-efficacy.
-I use an integrative approach to fit the unique needs of each clients in order to foster tolerance in times of crisis and growth in times of stability.
-I view therapy as a collaborative process, where I meet my clients with authenticity and empathy while aiming to provide the highest quality of care.
-My ultimate goal is to remind you of your own resourcefulness.
+I use an integrative approach to fit the unique needs of each patient in order to foster tolerance in times of crisis and growth in times of stability.
+I view therapy as a collaborative process, using the therapist-patient relationship and radical genuineness as both a corrective experience and a tool to cultivate healing.

 What issues am I most skilled at addressing as a mental health professional?